PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.Abstractions.md

 ### ITrigger

-The `ITrigger{T}` interface defines abstraction, the trigger is responsible for starting the actions indirectly.
+The `ITrigger{T, TConfig}` interface defines abstraction, the trigger is responsible for starting the actions indirectly.

 Method | Description
 :--- | :---
-RunAsync(channels, configStr, cronExp) | Asynchronously runs the trigger.
+RunAsync(channels, config) | Asynchronously runs the trigger.

 ### IAction

-The `IAction{T}` interface defines abstraction, an action is the task operational/goal.
+The `IAction{T, TConfig}` interface defines abstraction, an action is the task operational/goal.

 Method | Description
 :--- | :---
-RunAsync(channel, configStr, continuousExecution) | Asynchronously runs the action.
+RunAsync(channel, config) | Asynchronously runs the action.

 ### Supplementary types